Premier guided Scottish hillwalking tours

 Finally, in summer the low lying coastal plains up the western seaboard, known as the machair, are carpeted in vibrant colourful wildflowers, an awe inspiring site to take home with you and locations we will have the chance to see throughout out Tour.

-This tour is six nights and seven days long running from Sunday to Saturday.
+This tour is six nights and seven days long running Saturday to Friday.

 Tour starts and finishes in Glasgow (however, we do have an optional extension to 9 nights and 10 days; see itinerary below; please contact us for details and costings)

-Meeting point and time; Saturday/Sunday 9am, The Holiday Inn, Glasgow Airport.
+Meeting point and time; Saturday 9am, The Holiday Inn, Glasgow Airport.

-Departure point and time; Monday/Tuesday 4pm (approximately), Glasgow Airport.
+Departure point and time; Friday/Monday 4pm (approximately), Glasgow Airport.

 £3295 / $3995 per person